puppetlabs/puppetlabs-resource_api/REFERENCE.md

 ### resource_api::agent

-This class will install the Resource API gem into puppet agent
+This class installs the Resource API gem into puppet agent

 * **Note** Deprecated, use resource_api::install::agent